vightel/FloodMapsWorkshop/README.md

   * make sure that your HydroSHEDS and HAND folders are created before you start (../data/HAND/AF for example if AF is your continent).
   * hand_all.py -v

+  [Notes] You may have to set your local machine so you can FTP and ssh to your instance and use your own PEM file.

+  I have to setup my .ssh/config this way:

+  Host <name>
+    HostName 54.164.139.253
+    User ec2-user
+    IdentityFile <full path name to PEM file>
+    ServerAliveInterval 300
+    ServerAliveCountMax 2

+11. Namibia Test scenes
+  * From USGS
+    * EO-1          EO1A1760722013027110KF_1T
+    * Landsat-8
+    * Radardat-2
 ## Next...
 Workshop

 * Process Radarsat Imagery